tacobayle/nestedVsphere8/README.md

 - Apps VM
 - VM for unmanaged K8s clusters

 Depending on the selected deployment/scenario, VMs deployed will vary.
-For example, all the scenarios/deployments "wo_nsx" will not include the NSX manager.
+For example, all the scenarios/deployments "wo_nsx" will not include the NSX manager and its configuration.